cpelsser/rust-mdbook/src/exercises/course-1/course1/morning.md

-# Day 1: Morning Exercises
+# Course 1: Morning Exercises

 In these exercises, we will explore two parts of Rust: